byt3bl33d3r/DOUBLETAP/README.md

 - Works just like a regular proxy
 - Dynamically creates, stages and deploys [AWS API Gateway](https://aws.amazon.com/api-gateway/) endpoints for each new domain across multiple AWS regions concurrently and transparently redirects traffic.

+## DOUBLETAP vs Other IP Rotation Approaches

+When it comes to rotating IPs, there are obviously a lot of ways of doing the same thing.
+This approach offers major benefits over the traditional methods there are obviously also some cons.

+### Pros

+- Much easier to setup and use (you literally just need an AWS account, that's it).
+- Cost-wise it's pretty much free unless you go above 1 million requests a month.
+See the [AWS API Gateway pricing page](https://aws.amazon.com/api-gateway/pricing/) for details.
+- You have a much greater "pool of IPs" compared to the other approaches.
+The "pool" is even bigger when using multiple AWS regions (which DOUBLETAP does).
+- Connection speeds are extremely fast as the "proxying" is just an HTTP request to an AWS endpoint.
+There is basically no network overhead compared to other approaches.
+- You're "proxying" through a highly reputable and trusted (trust is obviously subjective) entity as supposed to a random service on the internet that may or may not be maliciously modifying/intercepting your traffic.
+- The IPs that the end service sees are in the AWS network range which are generally trusted.

+### Cons

+- You can only proxy HTTP, HTTP/2 and Websocket traffic

 ## How Does it Work?

 [mitmproxy](https://mitmproxy.org/) exposes an [addon](https://docs.mitmproxy.org/stable/addons-overview/) system which allows you to create components of any complexity that interact with it's proxy engine.